cybertoothca/ember-cli-bootstrap3-sass/README.md

 [![npm version](https://badge.fury.io/js/ember-cli-bootstrap3-sass.svg)](https://badge.fury.io/js/ember-cli-bootstrap3-sass) [![Build Status](https://travis-ci.org/cybertoothca/ember-cli-bootstrap3-sass.svg)](https://travis-ci.org/cybertoothca/ember-cli-bootstrap3-sass) [![Code Climate](https://codeclimate.com/github/cybertoothca/ember-cli-bootstrap3-sass/badges/gpa.svg)](https://codeclimate.com/github/cybertoothca/ember-cli-bootstrap3-sass) [![ember-observer-badge](http://emberobserver.com/badges/ember-cli-bootstrap3-sass.svg)](http://emberobserver.com/addons/ember-cli-bootstrap3-sass) [![License](https://img.shields.io/npm/l/ember-cli-bootstrap3-sass.svg)](LICENSE.md)

 This addon installs the bootstrap3 javascript components and fonts.
-You can then compile the bootstrap sass into your app.
+Once installed, you can compile the bootstrap sass into your app.
 Understand that this addon is for Ember applications that are compiling their styles using SASS.  __If your Ember application is using pure CSS or LESS, than this addon is NOT for you.__

 This addon will make sure that the latest version of the